Keybags for Data Protection

-The keybag—protected with the password set—is run through 10 million iterations of the key derivation function PBKDF2.
-Despite this large iteration count, there’s no tie to a specific device, and therefore a brute-force attack parallelized across many computers could theoretically be attempted on the backup keybag.
+The keybag — protected with the password set — is run through 10 million iterations of the key derivation function PBKDF2.
+Despite this large iteration count, there’s no tie to a specific device and therefore a brute-force attack parallelised across many computers could theoretically be attempted on the backup keybag.
 This threat can be mitigated with a sufficiently strong password.

 If a user chooses not to encrypt the backup, the files aren’t encrypted regardless of their Data Protection class but the keychain remains protected with a UID-derived key.
 This is why keychain items migrate to a new device only if a backup password is set.

-The escrow keybag is used for syncing with iTunes (in macOS 10.14 or earlier) or the Finder (macOS 10.15 or later) through USB and restored to factory default settings. syncing and mobile device management (MDM).
-This keybag allows iTunes or the Finder to back up and sync without requiring the user to enter a passcode, and it allows an MDM solution to remotely clear a user’s passcode.
-It is stored on the computer that’s used to sync with iTunes or the Finder, or on the MDM solution that remotely manages the device.
+The escrow keybag is used for syncing with the Finder (macOS 10.15 or later) or iTunes (in macOS 10.14 or earlier) through USB and mobile device management (MDM).
+This keybag allows the Finder or iTunes to back up and sync without requiring the user to enter a passcode and it allows an MDM solution to remotely clear a user’s passcode.
+It is stored on the computer that’s used to sync with the Finder or iTunes or on the MDM solution that remotely manages the device.

 The escrow keybag improves the user experience during device syncing, which potentially requires access to all classes of data.
 When a passcode-locked device is first connected to the Finder or iTunes, the user is prompted to enter a passcode.
 The device then creates an escrow keybag containing the same class keys used on the device, protected by a newly generated key.
 The escrow keybag and the key protecting it are split between the device and the host or server, with the data stored on the device in the Protected Until First User Authentication class.
 This is why the device passcode must be entered before the user backs up with the Finder or iTunes for the first time after a reboot.